uditsaxena/uditsaxena.github.com/_posts/2022-06-13-confidence-tags.md

 With the posts I want to write here, I feel capturing context is important.
 Maybe I’m trying to hedge against the [“Death of the Author”](https://en.wikipedia.org/wiki/The_Death_of_the_Author), but it’s also important for future-me to give present-me a lot of room to make mistakes, be overconfident, and, most importantly, be okay with coming back and changing my stance on the matter.
 Most of the time I write through a haze - trying to understand my own thoughts, assimilating complex material, deconstructing my own emotions on a topic the nuances of which I have little to no understanding about.
 I guess I want to record my convictions on the topics I write about (as Mufflax says, “signal my attitude towards the content”); they should stand as log entries if I ever feel like disavowing previously held beliefs or take up stances that I’ve poo-poo’d earlier.

 One metadata tag I’m borrowing from [gwern](https://www.gwern.net/About#confidence-tags), who borrowed a similar tag from Mufflax’s [Epistemic states](https://web.archive.org/web/20110927151625/http://muflax.com/episteme/) is the **_certainty_** tag.
-Gwern uses subjective probablity markers from [*Kesselman List of Estimative Words*](https://www.gwern.net/docs/statistics/bayes/2008-kesselman.pdf](https://www.gwern.net/docs/statistics/bayes/2008-kesselman.pdf):
+Gwern uses subjective probablity markers from ["Kesselman List of Estimative Words"](https://www.gwern.net/docs/statistics/bayes/2008-kesselman.pdf](https://www.gwern.net/docs/statistics/bayes/2008-kesselman.pdf):

 1. “certain”
 2. “highly likely”